Migracode-Barcelona/old-syllabus-contents/others/lesson0.md

 ## Welcome!

-Welcome to CodeYourFuture and to the world of Web Development!
+Welcome to MigraCode and to the world of Web Development!
 Now that you have built a website in CodePen and learned the basics of HTML and CSS, it's time to learn about the tools that web developers use in their everyday job.
 These tools will be used during the course, so it is important that you become familiarised